SDE approximations of GANs training and its long-run behavior: Introduction

 \paragraph{Our work.} This paper focuses on analyzing the training process of GANs via a stochastic differential equations (SDEs) approach.
 It first establishes SDE approximations for the training of GANs under SGAs, with precise error bound analysis.
-It then demonstrates the convergence of GANs training via invariant measures of SDEs under proper conditions.
+It then describes the long-run behavior of GANs training via the invariant measures of its SDE approximations under proper conditions.
 This work builds theoretical foundation for GANs training and provides analytical tools to study its evolution and stability.
-In particular, \begin{itemize} \item[a)] the SDE approximations characterize precisely the distinction between GANs with alternating update and GANs with simultaneous update, in terms of the interaction between the generator and the discriminator; the error bound analysis for the SDEs supports the claim that GANs with alternating update converges faster and are more stable than GANs with simultaneous update; \item[b)] the drift terms in the SDEs show the direction of the parameters evolution; the diffusion terms prescribes the ratio between the batch size and the learning rate in order to modulate the fluctuations of SGAs in GANs training; \item[c)] regularity conditions for the coefficients of the SDEs provide constraints on the growth of the loss function with respect to the model parameters, necessary for avoiding the explosive gradient encountered in the training of GANs; they also explain mathematically some well known heuristics in GANs training, and confirm the importance of appropriate choices for network depth and of the introduction of gradient clipping and gradient penalty; \item[d)] the dissipative property of the training dynamics in the form of SDE ensures the existence of the invariant measures, hence the convergence of GANs training; it underpins the practical tactic of adding regularization term to the GANs objective to improve the stability of training; \item[e)] further analysis of the invariant measure for the coupled SDEs gives rise to a fluctuation-dissipation relations (FDRs) for GANs.
-These FDRs reveal the trade-off of the loss landscape between the generator and the discriminator and can be used to schedule the learning rate. \end{itemize} \paragraph{Related works.} Our analysis on the approximation and the convergence of GANs training is inspired by \citet{Li2019} and \citet{Liu2019b}.
+In particular, \begin{itemize} \item[a)] the SDE approximations characterize precisely the distinction between GANs with alternating update and GANs with simultaneous update, in terms of the interaction between the generator and the discriminator; \item[b)] the drift terms in the SDEs show the direction of the parameters evolution; the diffusion terms prescribes the ratio between the batch size and the learning rate in order to modulate the fluctuations of SGAs in GANs training; \item[c)] regularity conditions for the coefficients of the SDEs provide constraints on the growth of the loss function with respect to the model parameters, necessary for avoiding the explosive gradient encountered in the training of GANs; they also explain mathematically some well known heuristics in GANs training, and confirm the importance of appropriate choices for network depth and of the introduction of gradient clipping and gradient penalty; \item[d)] the dissipative property of the training dynamics in the form of SDE ensures the existence of the invariant measures, hence the steady states of GANs training in the long-run; it underpins the practical tactic of adding regularization term to the GANs objective to improve the stability of training; \item[e)] further analysis of the invariant measure for the coupled SDEs gives rise to a fluctuation-dissipation relations (FDRs) for GANs.
+These FDRs reveal the trade-off of the loss landscape between the generator and the discriminator and can be used to schedule the learning rate. \end{itemize} \paragraph{Related works.} Our analysis on the approximation and the long-run behavior of GANs training is inspired by \citet{Li2019} and \citet{Liu2019b}.
 The former established the SDE approximation for the parameter evolution in SGAs applied to pure minimization problems (see also \citet{Hu2019a} on the similar topic); the latter surveyed theoretical analysis of deep learning from two perspectives: propagation of chaos through neural networks and training process of deep learning algorithms.
 Among other related works on the theoretical understanding of GANs, in \citet{Genevay2017}, the authors reviewed the connection between GANs and the dual formulation of optimal transport problems; \citet{Luise2020} studied the interplay between the latent distribution and generated distribution in GANs with optimal transport-based loss functions; \citet{Conforti2020} and \citet{Domingo-Enrich2020} focused on the equilibrium of the minimax game and its connection with Langevin dynamics; \citet{Cao2020} studied the connection between GANs and mean-field games.
-Our focus is the GANs training process: we establish precise error bounds for the SDE approximations, study the convergence of GANs training via invariant measures, and analyze their implications for resolving various challenges in GANs.
+Our focus is the GANs training process: we establish precise error bounds for the SDE approximations, study the long-run behavior of GANs training via the invariant measures of the SDE approximations, and analyze their implications for resolving various challenges in GANs.